sbidoul/pip-deepfreeze/README.rst

                                      Defaults to editable if the project supports it.

-     -e, --extras EXTRAS             Extras to install and freeze to requirements-{EXTRA}.txt.
+     -x, --extras EXTRAS             Extras to install and freeze to requirements-{EXTRA}.txt.

      --uninstall-unneeded / --no-uninstall-unneeded